 How it Works...

-Most smart phone users can down load the free QR Code Reader Application to their cell phone at “no cost”, if they don’t already have it.
-With this app, they have the ability to scan your code in fractions of a second from any media that you place your code on which can include business cards, sell sheets, billing statements, web media or any other type of item limited only to your imagination.
+Most smart phone users can download the free QR Code Reader Application to their cell phone at “no cost,” if they don’t already have it.
+With this app, they have the ability to scan your code in fractions of a second from any media that you place your code on; which can include business cards, sell sheets, billing statements, web media or any other type of item limited only by your imagination.

 QR Code Options...